bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 }
 ```

-*Make sure you've successfully [set up Native Payment](#iossetup) and implemented [Credit Card Registration](#ioscreditcardregistration) before continuing with this step.*
+*Make sure you've successfully implemented [Credit Card Registration](#credit-card-registration) before continuing with this step.*

 Assuming a credit card token is registered on the device, it is possible to accept payments in the app.
 The code example shows how to configure and make a payment.

-### HTTP Responses
+## HTTP Responses

-**201 Created: Payment successful**
+**201 Created:** Payment successful

 **400 Invalid payment state transition:** The state of the payment could not be changed in the way that the payment operation would require.

 **402 Payment required:** The payment could not be authorized.

 **409 Payment operation blocked:** The payment was being modified by another request.

 The attempted operation could be retried again, or the payment
 could be queried to find out if its properties have changed.

-## How to run the sample app
+# Sample app

 ```bash
 git clone https://github.com/bambora/BNPayment-iOS
 ```

 This repository contains a basic sample application.
-Using the sample app and inspecting its source code can be useful if you wish to try the features and get an overview of how `Native Payment` can be implemented.
+Using the sample app and inspecting its source code can be useful if you wish to try the features and get an overview of how Native Payment SDK can be implemented.

-Type the following command in a terminal window of your choice in the directory that you want to clone the repository to (Git needs to be installed on your computer for this to work):
+Use the `git clone` command in a terminal window of your choice in the directory that you want to clone the repository to (Git needs to be installed on your computer for this to work).

 Open the `BNPayment-iOS` folder on your computer and double-click the `BNPayment.xcworkspace` file.
 This will open the workspace in Xcode.